HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_soft_delete.md

     trashClearanceHeartbeatInMinutes: 60
 ```

-!!!note
-    When `enableSoftDelete` is set to `false`, delete operations immediately and permanently remove the records (hard delete).
-No items are moved to the Trash.

-## Cross-Environment Synchronization (Publisher/Subscriber)
+## Staging

-When DAM is used in a Publisher/Subscriber staging setup, soft delete actions on the Publisher propagate as hard delete to Subscribers.
+In a Publisher/Subscriber staging setup, soft delete actions on the Publisher propagate as hard delete to Subscribers.

 | Action on Publisher | Impact on Subscriber |
 |---|---|